qaalabs/DE5M4/docs/day2/source-control/git-locally.md

-# Activity: Working locally with Git
+# Activity 1: Working locally with Git

+**Objective**: By the end of this activity, you will be able to initialise a local Git repository, create and track files, understand the staging and commit process, and view the commit history - all from the command line.

 ## Instructions